gauravhp/practice/README.md

 # practice

-This is a coding practice to learn and understand TDD
+This is a coding practice to learn TDD